hendrikboom3/rackettown/README.md

 # What works

-door.rkt draws the facade of a house. usually with somw shrubs in front.
+door.rkt draws the facade of a a row of three-story houses. usually with somw shrubs in front.

 matcher.rkt prints some invented potential murder reports.